 Due to the nature of the job, it seems logical to assume that being fit for duty would not only reduce your chances of getting hurt, but might also reduce the severity of any potential injuries.

 An Overview of Unitek EMT

 For the past 12 years, Unitek has provided aspiring Emergency Medical Technicians with the EMT training they need to succeed.
-Our boot camps* and state-of-the-art courses equip graduates with the current theory and technique for first-response treatment of patients.
+Our boot camps and EMS courses equip graduates with the current theory and technique for first-response treatment of patients.
 Taught by seasoned EMS professionals, the classes at Unitek EMT include realistic simulations, hands-on training, and one-on-one instruction to ensure students master the skills they’ll need to save lives.